What We Do

 Elections BC staff are often asked what they do between elections.
 In fact, they do quite a lot.

 Elections BC staff, like election administrators everywhere, are the firefighters of the electoral world – ready to serve whenever and wherever necessary.
 Between fires, firefighters check their equipment, develop their skills and knowledge, train new recruits, update materials and keep their supplies current and ready.
 That’s what Elections BC does.
-Between elections, it administers on-demand events like by-elections, maintains the voters list, reviews and updates materials and supplies, maintains and updates its computer systems and ensures all staff are trained and ready to serve.
+Between elections, it administers on-demand events like referenda or by-elections, maintains the voters list, reviews and updates materials and supplies, maintains and updates its computer systems and ensures all staff are trained and ready to serve.

 Some of Elections BC’s ongoing activities include:

 - public awareness programs and voter education initiatives

 - responding to inquiries from the media and the general public